-Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But Sure Made Him Popular For A Minute [Opinion]
+Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But It Sure Made Him Popular For A Minute [Opinion]

 — Hon.
 Don Gerard (@DonGerard) January 4, 2017

 Absolutely not.
-Cruz would still be eligible for two more terms, after he finishes his current term.
+Cruz would still be eligible for two more terms after he finishes his current term.
 Way down at the end of the amendment proposal, you can see where Cruz and his co-sponsors protected their own futures.

 “SECTION 3.
 No term beginning before the date of the ratification of this article shall be taken into account in determining eligibility for election or appointment under this article.”